b-marie/brittanyellichblog/content/content/1-b-accessibility-html-elements/index.md

 ### Lists

+* Always use a list for anything that is a list (a list of 3 or more items)
-Lists should be implemented using the native `ul` and `li` HTML elements, but if needed they can also be implemented with the ARIA roles of `list` and `listitem`.
+* Lists should be implemented using the native `ul` and `li` HTML elements, but if needed they can also be implemented with the ARIA roles of `list` and `listitem`.

 ```HTML
 <ul>